Today's Bible Reading: Luke 1

 Thinking and Reflecting

-The uniqueness of the birth of John the Baptist suggests the new work of God.
+The uniqueness of the birth of John the Baptist provides a beginning point for this new work of God.
 The announcement of the birth of Jesus confirms it.
-The song of Mary foreshadows the truth that God is preparing to change the world -literally turning it upside down so that the proud are brought low, the mighty are brought down, the lowly are exalted, the hungry are filled, the rich are emptied.
-This text, one of the first of many "reversal" texts, introduces the flavor of the gospel.
-It will not happen immediately, but the beginning has come.
+The song of Mary foreshadows the truth that God is getting ready to change the world -- to turn things upside down so that the proud are brought low, the mighty are brought down, the lowly are exalted, the hungry are filled, and the rich are emptied.
+The text of Luke 1:51-55, one of the first of many "reversal" texts in Luke, introduces us to the flavor of this gospel.
+God's plan will not be unfolded immediately, but the beginning has come.
 Patience!
 "And John the Baptist grew and became strong in spirit, waiting until his public appearance in Israel."

 In our instantaneous world, we are not very good at waiting.
-We seldom want to give God time to work.
-We more often desire instant results.
+We are always in a hurry; we seldom give God time to work.
+We desire instant results.
 Patience!
 God is working his work.
-He is using his people; he is reaching out to include those who are beyond the reach of God's people if we limit ourselves to human resources and human means.
-The story of Luke's gospel is a story of power and intrigue, a story with plots and subplots.
-For the next month, let us read the story anew, as much as possible as though we have never heard it before.
-Let us see new things and ponder them.
+He is at work among those who are genuinely his people; he is reaching out to include others, even those who seem beyond hope.
+If we limit ourselves to human resources and human means, we will struggle to see God's unfolding story in our own lives.
+The story told in Luke's gospel is a story of power and intrigue, a story with plots and subplots.
+For the next month, we are going to try to read the story anew as though we have never heard it before.
+Let us pray that we can see new things and ponder them.
 What is God doing in our world?
 What does God want to do in your life?
 Luke's gospel will bring the answer.
 Let us listen carefully.